OviOvocny/dr-collector/README.md

 You can poke at **config.py** to change the database name and other defaults.
 This is also where you configure service URLs, such as NERD and your MISP instance.

+Note that to use GeoIP, you need to download the GeoLite2 databases from MaxMind and place them in the **data/geolite** directory.

 ## Usage
 The interpreter invocation (ex. `python3`) will be omitted from the following examples.
 You can use `python` or `python3` depending on your system.
 Use python version 3.9 or later.